ST10291541/Toast/README.md

 ## AI Usage

-ChatGPT was used to fix `.xml` layout files to ensure consistency throughout the application.
-It was also used to assist with debugging errors during app execution, fixing color inconsistencies, and resolving code linking issues.
+ChatGPT was used to correct `.xml` layout files for consistency, assist with debugging runtime errors, fix color inconsistencies, and resolve code linking issues throughout the application.